Bromsgrove: 18th century

 Market day changed several times over the period, settling on Tuesday from 1792 onwards.
 Fairs were held twice yearly, in June and October by the eighteenth century, with the modern pleasure fairs originating from the June horse and pleasure fair.

-Nail making was introduced in the 17th century and became a thriving industry.

-Industrial revolution and Victorian
+Industrial Revolution and Victorian

 Dugdale described the town in 1819 as "a large and dirty place, full of shops and manufacturers of needles, nails, sheeting and other coarse linen."
 By 1897, Robert Sherard depicts a town that appears rather bucolic and "bright and sweet and clean."
 However, approaching the nailmaker's cottages, one could "pass in one minute from prosperous burgherdom to the lowest slavery".

 Water-powered manufacturing

 Bromsgrove and the outlying area along the Spadesbourne and Battlefield Brook had a series of around 14 watermills that supported small and medium-sized manufacturing.
 Some of these were corn mills, others processed linen and lint.
 These continued to provide employment through most of the nineteenth century, but declined towards the end.

 Within the town, Cotton Mill was used for cotton and worsted until around 1830, reopening briefly in the 1850s.
-The 6–7 acre pool located in what is now Sanders Park was drained in 1865.
+The 6-to-7-acre pool located in what is now Sanders Park was drained in 1865.
 It was a five-storey building, demolished in 1892.
-Near Charford, Moat Mill served as a flour mill with five grindstones until around 1913, and the Lint Mill, at what is now South Bromsgrove High School was a corn and worsted mill.
+Near Charford, Moat Mill served as a flour mill with five grindstones until around 1913, and the Lint Mill, at what is now South Bromsgrove High School, was a corn and worsted mill.
 The Lint Mill closed after the Second World War.

 The oldest mill, the King's Mill or Town Mill, had been part of the rectory manor.
 It was demolished around 1881.